FudgeMunkey/rss-sms/README.md

   - [URL Shortening](#url-shortening)
 - [Limitations](#limitations)

+# Quick Start Guide

+To be written..

+- Run locally
+- Twilio SMS API

 # Set Up

 To get **RSS SMS** working you will need to [deploy it](#Deployment) and set up the chosen [APIs](#APIs).
-I strongly suggest that you set up and run RSS SMS locally to ensure that you can get it working before deploying it elsewhere.
+I strongly suggest that you set up and run **RSS SMS** locally to ensure that you can get it working before deploying it elsewhere.
 This will help to save you some sanity.

 The *config.yml* file is used to specify the RSS feeds and keywords that each mobile number is subscribed to.
 You can specify multiple mobile numbers, multiple RSS feeds for each number, and multiple keywords for each RSS feed.
 Most SMS APIs require you to use the [E.164](https://en.wikipedia.org/wiki/E.164) international telephone numbering plan.
 An example *config.yml* file is shown below.